chainstack/docs/docs/platform/invite-a-user-to-the-organization.md

 # Invite a user to the organization

-You can invite a [user](/glossary/user) to your [organization](/glossary/organization) who will:
+You can invite a [user](/glossary/user) to your [organization](/glossary/organization) and assign one of the following roles:

-* Create both public and consortium projects.
+* Admin — the role can invite users, create and delete projects, deploy and delete nodes and networks, change user roles.
-* Deploy nodes and networks.
+* Editor — the role can create and delete projects, deploy and delete nodes and networks.
-* Access all existing projects, networks, nodes, identities and their access and credentials.
+* Viewer — the role can view existing projects, nodes, and networks.

-The invited user will not be able to invite new users, change the organization name, or the billing settings.
+For full role details, see <a href="https://support.chainstack.com/hc/en-us/articles/900001563563" target="_blank">Organizations, users, and members</a>.

 To invite a user to your organization:

 1. Click **Settings** > **Organization**.
 1. Click **Invite user**.
+1. Provide the user email address.
+1. Select the role **Admin**, **Editor**, or **Viewer**.
+1. Click **Invite**.

 This will send an email invitation to join the organization.